5.3 Youth representation bodies

 Youth councils and/or youth advisory boards

-In 2021 the board consisted of 7 people.
+The board consists of 7 people, who change every year.
 There is no information on the age range of the board.
 Candidate members can apply for a position in the board by sending an e-mail to the organisation.
 The sitting board is not involved in the selection of new members.
-The National Youth Council is an alliance of 39 youth organisations.
+The National Youth Council is an alliance of more than youth organisations.
 They select the board and the 8 youth representatives (jongerenvertegenwoordigers).
-Youth representatives form the link between young people and (political) institutions.
-They seek out opinions and ideas of young people and discuss them with policy makers.
+Youth representatives are the link between young people and (political) institutions.
+The NJR aims to have youth representatives on the topics of sustainable development, human rights & safety, biodiversity & food, and European affairs.

-The objective of the National Youth Council is to stimulate and support youth participation at the national and local level.
-On an international level the National Youth Council also has an important role to provide youth representatives in European bodies and the United Nations.
+The objective of the National Youth Council (Nationale Jeugdraad, NJR) is to stimulate and support youth participation at the national and local level.
+On an international level the National Youth Council also has an important role to send youth representatives (jongerenvertegenwoordigers) to European bodies and the United Nations.
 Youth representatives represent the voice of Dutch young people at the General Assembly of the UN, the European Union, UNESCO and the Climate and Sustainability Conferences.
 The Youth Council also advises national as well as provincial and local governments and other relevant organisations on youth policy.

-The National Youth Council receives public funding from the central level (Ministry of Health, Welfare and Sport).
+The National Youth Council receives public funding from the central level by the Ministry of Health, Welfare and Sport (Ministerie voor Volksgezondheid, Welzijn en Sport).
 The board of the National Youth Council is financially accountable to this ministry.

 National youth panels